As they race to boost the economy, lawmakers encounter push for a greener stimulus

 “We have a historic opportunity to steer those investments to a more sustainable path,” he said.

 Many policymakers caution against weighing down a stimulus bill designed to stabilize the economy.
-Congress and the White House are looking at a draft $1.8 trillion package that contains cash payments to individuals, loans to small businesses, a $50 billion rescue program for sputtering airlines, and $17 billion for firms linked to national security.
+Congress and the White House are looking at a draft $1.8 trillion package that contains cash payments to individuals, loans to small businesses, a $50 billion rescue program for sputtering airlines and $17 billion for firms linked to national security.
 A draft version of the measure leaves $425 billion for the Treasury to hand out to ailing firms, without specifying which companies or industries.

 Funding is also desperately needed to keep hospitals from going on financial life support.

 “The most important thing of all is anything that slows the spread of the virus.
 We should be spending astounding amounts on that in every way,” said Austan Goolsbee, an economics professor at the University of Chicago’s Booth School of Business.
-Goolsbee, who was the chairman of President Barack Obama’s Council of Economic Advisers, said that “only if we succeed at that can any of the other things succeed.”
+Goolsbee, who was the chairman of President Barack Obama’s Council of Economic Advisers, said “only if we succeed at that can any of the other things succeed.”

 But many climate activists say there is no conflict.
-“We are all very supportive of cash transfers,” said Daniel Kammen, a professor of energy at the University of California at Berkeley and one of 10 signatories of a letter asking Congress to alter the economy.
+“We are all very supportive of cash transfers,” said Daniel Aldana Cohen, a sociology professor at the University of Pennsylvania and one of 10 signatories of a letter asking Congress to alter the economy.
 “From our perspective there will be a stimulus no matter what.
 But it would be insane to reflate the fossil economy as it was.”

 The group — which includes advisers to Sen. Bernie Sanders (I-Vt.), a Democratic presidential candidate, as well as the defunct campaigns of Washington Gov. Jay Inslee (D) and Sen. Elizabeth Warren (D-Mass.) — has drawn up a $2 trillion “green” stimulus plan.
 It includes everything from $1 billion cash for trading in old energy-wasteful household appliances to an extension of renewable energy and electric-vehicle tax credits.